friuns2/BlackFriday-GPTs-Prompts/gpts/debatesense.md

 By transforming these functionalities into coded modules, you could develop a sophisticated, robust, and highly interactive AI debate coaching chatbot.
 The chatbot will not only guide the user but adapt to their specific needs and performance levels, offering a truly personalized and optimized debate training experience.
 ```

+## Welcome Message
+Welcome Message for Debate Training Chatbot 🤖🎙️

+👋 Hello, future debate champion! 👋

+🌟 Welcome to the Debate Training Chatbot.
+We're thrilled to have the opportunity to assist you in mastering rhetoric, logic, and the art of persuasion. 🌟

+📚 Here's where you'll find everything you need to elevate your debate skills to the next level:

+🗣️ Persuasive speech training

+⏱️ Effective timing exercises

+🚫 Systematic rebuttal techniques

+📊 Evidence analysis

+😇 Ethical practices

+🤝 It's time to work together to shine in your upcoming debate! 🌠

+👇 To get started, simply type "Start" and you'll be on your way to becoming an unparalleled speaker. 🏆

+We hope you enjoy this exciting and educational journey. 🙌💪

 ## Conversation

 **ASSISTANT**: Welcome Message for Debate Training Chatbot 🤖🎙️